 A key finding from this study was the commitment from global actors to address maternal and newborn mortality which remains present in Uganda as reflected in the successor grants.
-The continuity in funding opportunities for MCH post donor transition partly explained the continuity of MCH service delivery.
+The continuity in funding opportunities for MCH post donor transition partly explained the continuity of RMNCH service delivery.
 Some of the RNMCH indicators are a sensitive reflection of the health systems efficiency such as MMR, stillbirth, NMR and under-5 mortality.
 Alignment of funding to the same indicators within the successor grants could have played a role in continuity of service provision.
 In fact, within the Ugandan context, many of the RMNCH indicators are used as a measure of the quality and performance of the health systems which are reported routinely through the national DHIS2 data and surveillance systems.
 This has maintained performance momentum for both national and subnational indicators to ensure their optimal performance.
-Their political sensitivity culminated in the localised mechanism which compels both national and subnational political and technical leaders to offer oversight and close monitoring of performance.
+Their political sensitivity culminated in the localised mechanism which compels both national and subnational political and technical leaders to provide oversight and close monitoring of performance.
 On various occasions, maternal deaths have led to uproar and a review of the processes before the occurrence.
 Uganda routinely compiles and submits reports on localised global commitments and national progress towards UHC and SDG 2030 targets.
-The continued commitment towards RMNCH even when some donors transition support has seen others move in to bridge the gaps.
-Globally this has remained true and, in some instances, has compelled the country to ensure they measure up to global requirements by meeting their obligations(19, 20).
+The continued commitment towards RMNCH even after some donors transition support has seen others move in to bridge the gaps.
+Globally this has remained true and, in some instances, has compelled the country to ensure they measure up to global requirements by committing and meeting their obligations(19, 20).

 The role and availability of counterpart funding from government and continued support to MCH programs from other USAID projects could have played a great part in the maintenance of RMNCH service coverage post-transition.
 The United States Government through PEPFAR continued to support MCH service delivery post-transition.
 Unlike other donor-transitioned projects, the government demonstrated a unique commitment to counterpart funding for RMNCH services during and after donor exit.
 There was a noted increase in budgetary allocation towards MCH services.
 Funds were committed to upgrading lower-level health facilities to match service delivery requirements in form of infrastructure improvements.
 In addition, the government committed funds in form of staff salaries, and staffing norms revision which facilitated the absorption of former project staff into public service.
-Both the global and national commitments towards the improvement of RMNCH services could have been the drive behind different actors stepping in to address the gaps left behind by the SMGL exit hence providing continuity of service delivery which could have led to the maintenance of coverage.
+Both the global and national commitments towards the improvement of RMNCH services could have been the drive behind different actors stepping up to address the gaps left behind by the SMGL exit hence providing continuity of service delivery which could have led to the maintenance of coverage.
 The ability to secure funding post-transition is a recognised form among sustainability strategies(21).
 This calls for national government commitment to secure counterpart funding to bridge gaps left behind after donor exit not only for MCH but also for other health system-wide interventions.